Family of Deng Xiaoping: Brothers

+Deng Ken

+Deng Ken joined the Chinese Communist Party in his youth, carving out his own distinct administrative and political career.
+Following the establishment of the People's Republic of China, he served in several prominent regional government roles, most notably as the Vice Mayor of Wuhan and later as the Vice Governor of Hubei.

+Deng Xianqing

+Due to his extreme low profile, nothing much is known about Deng Xianqing.

+Deng Shuping

+Deng Shuping pursued a career in local administration and eventually served as a county magistrate and senior regional official in Guizhou.
+However, his family connection to Deng Xiaoping became a tragic liability during the political upheaval of the Cultural Revolution.
+Targeted by political factions following Deng Xiaoping’s purge, he suffered severe persecution and harassment, which ultimately led to his suicide in 1967.

 Children

 Deng and Zhuo Lin had five children: three daughters (Deng Lin, Deng Nan and Deng Rong) and two sons (Deng Pufang and Deng Zhifang).

 Deng Nan

 Deng Nan is a Chinese politician and physicist.
 She studied physics at Peking University from 1964 to 1970.
 She served as vice minister of China's State Science and Technology Commission from 1998 to 2004.

 Deng Rong

 Deng Rong is the third daughter of Deng Xiaoping.
 When the People's Republic of China and United States established diplomatic relations in 1979, Deng was sent by her father to the Chinese Embassy in the US.
 She worked there for two years.
 From 1984 to 1990, Deng held the official position of deputy director of the Policy Research Office of the General Office of the National People's Congress.
 She also served as Deng Xiaoping's confidential secretary from early 1989.
 Since 1990, she has served as the vice president of the China Association for International Friendly Contact.